Analysis | Ron Johnson keeps digging

 “I have to admit, obviously I knew how sensitive the left is, and they have a narrative,” he said.
 “And the narrative they’re pushing is that there were literally thousands of armed protesters.
 Well, I kind of busted that up a little bit by asking the FBI witness how many guns were confiscated.
 None.”

-First, it’s not clear where Johnson is getting his idea that “the left” is saying there were “literally thousands of armed protesters” at the Capitol.
+First, it’s not clear where Johnson is getting his idea that “the left” is saying there were “literally thousands of armed protesters."
 Most estimates peg the number of those entering the Capitol in the hundreds, and none that we’ve found say thousands were there and actually armed.
 It’s a great straw man to knock down.

 “Listen, I understand that some of the protesters used flagpoles as weapons, and I don’t discount the harm that can be created by a thrown flagpole or metal fence part or baseball bat,” Johnson said Monday.
 “And I condemn all of that.
 But the fact of the matter is the left wants to push this narrative that 74 million Americans are somehow potentially armed insurrectionists or domestic terrorists.”